Curriculum – The whole-person approach

-- Key Stage 4 (Years 10 – 11) – all pupils are required to do English (Language & Literature), maths and science plus then a choice of 14 subjects in 4 option blocks.
+- Key Stage 4 (Years 10 – 11) – All pupils are required to do English (Language & Literature), Maths and Science plus a choice of 14 subjects in 4 option blocks.

 - Key Stage 5 (Years 12 – 13) – Students study 4 subjects from the 19 on offer in Year 12 and then drop one as they progress into A2 in Year 13.
 These are required qualifications for university entrance in the UK and are recognized worldwide.